durhamka/jquery-dotdotdot-rails/README.md

 ## jQuery.dotdotdot-rails

-jQuery.dotdotdot-rails wraps the jQuery.dotdotdot.js library in a rails engine for simple use with the asset pipeline provided by Rails 3.1.
+jQuery-dotdotdot-rails wraps the jQuery.dotdotdot.js library in a rails engine for simple use with the asset pipeline provided by Rails 3.1.
 The gem includes the development (non-minified) source for ease for exploration.
 The asset pipeline will minify in production.

-jQuery.dotdotdot.js is "an advanced cross-browser ellipsis for multiple line content."
+jQuery-dotdotdot.js is "an advanced cross-browser ellipsis for multiple line content."
 Please see the documentation for details(http://dotdotdot.frebsite.nl/)